AdaCore/training_material/courses/fundamentals_of_ada/230_interfacing_with_c/04-complex_data_types.rst

 Arrays From Ada to C
 ----------------------

-* An Ada array is a composite data structure containing 2 elements: Bounds and Elements
+* An Ada array is a composite data structure containing 2 components: Bounds and Components

    - **Fat pointers**

-* When arrays can be sent from Ada to C, C will only receive an access to the elements of the array
+* When arrays can be sent from Ada to C, C will only receive an access to the components of the array
 * Ada View

    .. code:: Ada